GRISWOLD AND GUNNISON SECOND MODEL RARE ORIGINAL CIVIL WAR CONFEDERATE REVOLVER FOR SALE

 Griswold and Gunnison Original Rare Civil War Confederate Brass Framed Revolver For Sale

-MORE HIGH QUALITY PHOTOS AVAILABLE HERE. https://adobe.ly/3yeEn8Y
+MORE HIGH QUALITY PHOTOS AVAILABLE HEREhttps://adobe.ly/3yeEn8Y

 Also see You Tube for some for most of the photos at lower resolution.

-Accepting the best offer from serious buyers.
+Now accepting the best offer from serious buyers.

-Certified Bank Check (held until cleared) or Cash Only
+Certified Bank Check (held until cleared) or Cash Only - Credit Cards accepted on Gun Broker only.

 U.S. citizens only.
+NO CA, AK, OR HI

 Sold As Is